 What is Clinical Documentation

-Like a lot of technical work, clinical documentation has a name that, at first, may cause much confusion.
+Like a lot of technical work, clinical documentation details require deeper knowledge of the industry to comprehend its scope .
 It describes its purpose but is also slightly vague and general.
 Looking to the superficial, the name seems to contradict the specificity of the technical writing genre.
 It needs more details, more acronyms, and more punctuation — at the same time, it does happen to be clear, succinct, and preparative.
 The first guess that comes to one’s mind when studying the name is the right one.
 It does have to do with the medical field.
 However “clinical” can mean more than “hospital,” just as “documentation” means more than “patient notes.”

 The Basics of Clinical Documentation

 Moreover, when it comes to clinical documentation, computers are part of larger processes of Clinical Documentation Improvement (CDI).
 In fact, the North Carolina Healthcare Association (NCHA) has designed a four-phase process for Clinical Documentation Improvement.
 Assessment takes place first, with Design coming second, followed by Education, and finally Monitoring.
-As they sound, so they are; for example, Assessment can consist of diagnostics and accuracy checks.
-From there, they feed into one another: Design leads into Education, and Education leads into Monitoring like a version of the scientific method with about a quarter of the steps.
+As they sound, so they are; for example, assessment can consist of diagnostics and accuracy checks.
+They then feed into one another: Design leads into Education, and Education leads into Monitoring like a version of the scientific method with about a quarter of the steps.

 What Should Clinical Documentation Contain?